acorderob/sd-webui-prompt-postprocessor/README.md

     Does not recognize tokenizer separators like "TE2:" and "TE3:", so sending to negative prompt from those sections of the prompt will not add them in the corresponding section of the negative prompt.

-    ComfyUI only supports the attention change using parenthesis, so the ones with the braces will be converted.
-The extra networks constructs are not natively supported but some custom nodes do.
-The other constructs are not supported and will print a warning in the console.
+    ComfyUI only supports natively the attention using parenthesis, so the ones with the braces will be converted.
+The other constructs are not natively supported but some custom nodes implement them.
 2. It recognizes wildcards in the *\_\_wildcard\_\_* and *{choice|choice}* formats (and almost everything that [Dynamic Prompts](https://github.com/adieyal/sd-dynamic-prompts) supports).
 3. It does not create *AND/BREAK* constructs when moving content to the negative prompt.